Sebastian-Webster/mysql-memory-server-nodejs/README.md

 If left undefined:
 - If the system has MySQL installed, the system-installed version will be used.
 If the installed version is not supported by this package (currently <5.7.19), an error will be thrown unless `ignoreUnsupportedSystemVersion` is set to `true`.
-- If the system does not have MySQL installed, the latest version of MySQL in the `versions.json` file in this package will be downloaded.
+- If the system does not have MySQL installed, the latest version of MySQL that [this package supports downloading](https://github.com/Sebastian-Webster/mysql-memory-server-nodejs/blob/v1.10.0/docs/SUPPORTED_MYSQL_DOWNLOADS.md) will be downloaded.

 If defined:
 - If the version is older than 5.7.19, an error will be thrown as this package does not currently support those versions of MySQL.
-- If the desired version of MySQL is installed on the system, the installed version will be used.
-Otherwise the selected version will be downloaded from the MySQL CDN as long as it can be found in the `versions.json` file.
-If it cannot be found in that file, an error will be thrown.
+- If the desired version of MySQL is already installed on the system, the installed version will be used.
+Otherwise the selected version will be downloaded as long as this package [supports downloading it](https://github.com/Sebastian-Webster/mysql-memory-server-nodejs/blob/v1.10.0/docs/SUPPORTED_MYSQL_DOWNLOADS.md).
+If this package does not support downloading the selected version, or your system does not [meet the requirements](https://github.com/Sebastian-Webster/mysql-memory-server-nodejs/blob/v1.10.0/docs/SUPPORTED_MYSQL_DOWNLOADS.md) for that version to be ran, an error will be thrown.

 - `dbName: string`